Salokyn/docker-s3ql/README.md

 This project aims to install S3QL in a Docker container and use it in a stack to store data on the cloud through volumes.

+## Warning

+This project is **experimental** and is **not even fully tested**.
+To use only for tests purpose.

-For now, this very project has only been written Openstak Swift containers (it may work for other anyway).
+For now, this very project has only been written for Openstak Swift containers (it may work for other anyway).

 ## Requirements
 Host have fuse installed